 Step 1: Get Your Commercial Learner’s Permit

-The first step to gaining a Class B CDL is to apply for and obtain a commercial license permit (CLP), which you must acquire at least 14 days before moving on to the next step.
-Some states require more time, so make sure to check this before beginning the process.
+The first step to gaining a Class B CDL is to apply for and obtain a commercial license permit (CLP), which you must get at least 14 days before moving on to the next step.
+Some states require more time, so check this before beginning the process.

 To apply for a CLP, you must:

 - Be at least 21 years old or 18 years old if you plan to only drive within one state.

 - Apply and pay for a commercial learner’s permit.